Spanish Inquisition: Background

 The Virgin of the Catholic Monarchs, 1491–1493.
 The Inquisitor, Torquemada, is behind King Ferdinand (left).

-Roman Emperor Constantine legalized Christianity in 312.
-Persecuted under previous emperors, the new religion persecuted heterodox beliefs - Arianism, Manichaeism, Gnosticism, Adamites, Donatists, Pelagians, and Priscillianists In 380 Emperor Theodosius I established Nicene Christianity as the state church of the Roman Empire.
+Roman Emperor Constantine legalized Christianity in 313 with the Edict of Milan.
+Persecuted under previous emperors, the new religion persecuted heterodox beliefs, such as Arianism, Manichaeism, Gnosticism, Adamites, Donatists, Pelagians, and Priscillianists.
+In 380, Emperor Theodosius I established Nicene Christianity as the state church of the Roman Empire.
 It condemned other Christian creeds as heresies and approved their repression.
 In 438, under Emperor Theodosius II, Codex Theodosianus (Theodosian Code) provided for property confiscation and execution for heretics.

 Following the conversion of Spain's Visigoth royal family to Catholicism in 587, the situation for Jews deteriorated as the monarchy and church aligned to consolidate the realm under the new religion.
 The Church's Councils of Toledo imposed restrictions, including prohibitions on intermarriage and holding office, culminating in King Sisebut's 613 decree demanding conversion or expulsion, which led many Jews to flee or convert.
 Despite brief periods of tolerance, subsequent rulers and church councils intensified persecution, banning all Jewish rites, forcing baptisms, seizing property, enslaving Jews (after accusations of conspiracy in 694), taking children away from Jewish parents, and imposing severe economic hardships.
 This oppression alienated the Jewish population, causing some to welcome the Muslim invasion in 711.

 While Muslims in the Holy Land were the primary targets of the Crusades, other perceived enemies of Christianity soon became targets.
 In 1184 Pope Lucius III created the Episcopal Inquisition to combat Catharism in southern France.
 Heretics were to be handed over to secular authorities for punishment, have their property seized, and face excommunication.
 When this failed to stem the heresy, Pope Innocent III called forth the Albigensian Crusade.
 The Crusaders killed 200,000 to 1,000,000 Cathars, perpetrated massacres (e.g. at Béziers), and burned hundreds at the stake.
 It was the start of a centralization in the fight against heresy, The Dominican Order was established to preach against the heresy, later serving as inquisitor throughout Europe.
 In 1252 Pope Innocent IV issued the bull Ad extirpanda, authorizing inquisitors to use torture against heretics.